mmbman/Katagiri/1984-04-27-Awakening-of-Faith-Talk-6.md

 ---
-title: "The Awakening of Faith – Talk 6"
+title: "The Awakening of Faith – Talk 6: Truth and Mind"
 ---
 ## April 27, 1984 Dharma Talk by Dainin Katagiri Roshi

 #### [Previous](1984-04-20-Awakening-of-Faith-Talk-5) | [Next](1984-05-14-Awakening-of-Faith-Talk-9) | [List](list#1984) | Series: [Awakening of Faith](awakening-of-faith)

+### Summary

+In an extended dialog, Katagiri Roshi addresses the question of why we call truth “mind”.

 ### Transcript